 - The Church member is in good standing.

-- Member or family is experiencing a catastrophic medical issue.
+- The member or family is experiencing a catastrophic medical issue.

 Process for Benevolence:

-- Elder or pastor receives request for benevolence.
+- Elder or pastor receives requests for benevolence.

 - Member completes benevolence request form and gives to elder or pastor.

-- The benevolence review committee (two elders and pastor) reviews the request and approves or denies a request by signing the benevolence application.
+- The benevolence review committee (two elders and a pastor) reviews the request and approves or denies the request by signing the benevolence application.

 - If the application is denied, the elder contacts the member and informs them of the decision.